michenriksen/gitrob/README.md

     Number of repository commits to process (default 500) -debug
     Print debugging information
+-exit-on-finish
+    Let the program exit on finish.
+Useful for automated scans.
 -github-access-token string
     Github access token to use for API requests (set one) -gitlab-access-token string